 Energy use analysis, which is to calculate normal energy use (i.e., fuel and electricity) based on the building's geometry, climate, building type, envelope properties, and active systems (HVAC & Lighting).

 Building design at this stage should be associated with a more accurate BPA.
 It is essential to take into account a comprehensive list of building information to assess building performance at the preliminary stage, including geometric, semantic and topological information [82].
 Factors influencing building energy consumption would include building orientation, building layout and form, geometry, building fabrics, building envelope and passive strategies such as solar gain and shading strategies and natural ventilation strategies.
-Design optimisation could be assisted by building performance simulation through understanding and weighing the critical influencing factors (e.g., building fabrics).
+Design optimisation could be assisted by building performance simulation through understanding and weighing the critical influence factors (e.g., building fabrics).
 Decision making during preliminary design stages would have an enormous effect on building energy performance.

 Detailed design (LoD300)